mebobby2/haskell-projects/README.md

 # Upto

 Page 54
+Once yo
-Once you know about the possibility of partially applying functions, it’s time to look more deeply into the meaning of the function types as they are written
+u know about the possibility of partially applying functions, it’s time to look more deeply into the meaning of the function types as they are written